grossomanache/hacker-news/README.md

 # Hacker news

-Web app displaying the latest Hacker News..<br />
+Web app displaying the latest Hacker News...<br />
 In order to filter out by technology, click on the dropdown menu and click on the desired framework / librairy.<br />
 To see more articles, scroll through the different pages with the "Next" buttonm or by clicking the page number.
 To return, just click the "Previous" button. <br/>
 To save an article amongst your favorites, just click the heart icon. <br/>